🍷

 📝Exam Study NotesWSET / CMS

-• Operates as separate label and structure from Guffens' estate Domaine Guffens-Heynen at Vergisson; domaine bottles only estate fruit, Verget bottles only purchased fruit
+• Verget operates as a separate label and structure from Domaine Guffens-Heynen; the domaine bottles only estate fruit (about 5.65 ha in Pierreclos, Vergisson, and Davaye), Verget bottles only purchased fruit